 A little bit of water and food, is probably all you need for this hike.
 Of course wear good shoes, but leave the swimming suit at home, as no swimming is allowed in Cecret Lake.
 I also recommend bringing a camera as it is hard to take a bad photo in this beautiful area.

 I’ve never snow shoed this area before as it lies in the middle of Alta Ski Resort, which makes it a little difficult to find in the snow.
 If you want to snow shoe near this area, I recommend Grizzly Gulch.
 Stay tuned for a post about Grizzly Gulch coming soon.
 One other note, because of its higher elevation, this hike is not accessible until late May early June depending on how late it snows.

 As always if you have any questions or comments about this hike, please use the comments section below, or feel free to email me at DustinACook@gmail.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
 And don’t forget to go outside and do something fun!